empalmer/cleverly/README.md

 We set `cluster_index` to 0 because we want to cluster on the baseline values, i.e. when $Z = 0$.
 If we want to cluster on the slope value, i.e. the effect of $Z$, we would set `cluster_index` to 1.

+We should see console output about the current iteration the algorithm is on, and the current value of `psi` being tested.
+This output is mainly for the user to see the progress of the algorithm.

 ``` r
 res <- cleverly(Y = Y,